MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-overview.md

 ## Benefits

-Automated scheduling is often required because scheduling a high volume of jobs manually takes much time.
-Resource Scheduling Optimization assists dispatcher with job matching and helps free up their time to focus on other tasks.
-More reasons that organizations use the Resource Scheduling Optimization add-in:
+Automated scheduling is often required because scheduling a high volume of jobs manually takes time.
+Resource Scheduling Optimization assists dispatchers with job matching and helps free up their time to focus on other tasks.
+Benefits of the Resource Scheduling Optimization add-in include:

-- **Achieve scale**: Allows dispatchers to manage more resources, enabling the business to scale to new territories or service offerings.
+- **Achieve scale**: Allowing dispatchers to manage more resources, enables the business to scale to new territories or service offerings.

-- **Customer satisfaction**: Improved efficiency drives more predictable arrival and completion times and seamlessly schedules technicians for urgent situations.
+- **Improve customer satisfaction**: Improving efficiency drives more predictable arrival and completion times and seamlessly schedules technicians for urgent situations.

-- **Technician efficiencies**: Fitting more appointments into working hours drives revenue and reduces overtime costs.
+- **Efficient technicians**: Fitting more appointments into working hours drives revenue and reduces overtime costs.
 Matching work orders and technician skills reduces inefficient time allocation.

-- **Minimized travel time**: Ensuring your technicians are taking the shortest possible route with turn-by-turn directions reduces fuel consumption and wear and tear on vehicles.
+- **Minimize travel time**: Ensuring your technicians are taking the shortest possible route with turn-by-turn directions reduces fuel consumption and wear and tear on vehicles.
 Savings likely surpass the cost of the add-in licenses.

-- **Improved customer retention**: Giving preference to higher-priority work orders helps avoid service level agreement penalties and helps you meet customer service commitments.
+- **Improve customer retention**: Giving preference to higher-priority work orders helps avoid service level agreement penalties and helps you meet customer service commitments.

 ## Scenarios

 Configure Resource Scheduling Optimization for your business needs based on jobs, resources, and other factors.
-Scenarios where Resource Scheduling Optimization can help:
+Scenarios where Resource Scheduling Optimization can help include:

-- **Overnight scheduling**: Resource Scheduling Optimization runs automatically each night, schedules new jobs and optimizes existing bookings for the next day.
+- **Overnight scheduling**: Resource Scheduling Optimization runs automatically each night.
+It schedules new jobs and optimizes existing bookings for the next day.

 - **Single Resource Optimization**: A dispatcher gets the schedule [optimized for a single technician](rso-single-resource-optimization.md) for the rest of today to recalculate an optimal travel route after a cancellation.